 However, section 40(4A) of the BNA 1981, introduced by the Immigration Act 2014, provides for the deprivation of British citizenship on conducive grounds, even if it would render a person stateless, if they have conducted themselves in a manner seriously prejudicial to the vital interests of the UK and if there are reasonable grounds for believing that the person is able to become a national of another country or territory.

-Our specialist team of immigration solicitors and lawyers in London can represent you in your immigration appeal to First Tier Tribunal (FTT) against Home Office UKVI decision to deprive of your British Citizenship and carry out all the work on your immigration appeal until a decision is made by the Immigration Judge of the First Tier Tribunal (FTT) on your immigration appeal.
+Our specialist team of immigration solicitors and lawyers in London can represent you in your immigration appeal to the First Tier Tribunal (FTT) against the Home Office UKVI decision to deprive you of your British Citizenship and carry out all the work on your immigration appeal until a decision is made by the Immigration Judge of the First Tier Tribunal (FTT) on your immigration appeal.
 The immigration casework to be carried out by our immigration appeal lawyers on your immigration appeal will entail the following:

 Advice on the process and costs: Our immigration appeal lawyers will advise you on the timeframe, the costs involved and the court procedures;

-Drafting grounds of appeal: Our immigration appeal lawyers will draft the grounds of appeal to challenge the refusal in the court arguing how the deprivation of your British citizenship is unlawful;
+Drafting grounds of appeal: Our immigration appeal lawyers will draft the grounds of appeal to challenge the refusal in the court, arguing how the deprivation of your British citizenship is unlawful.

-Advice on documentary evidence: Our immigration appeal lawyers will advise you on documentary evidence to be submitted in support of your appeal against the deprivation of your British citizenship;
+Advice on documentary evidence: Our immigration appeal lawyers will advise you on documentary evidence to be submitted in support of your appeal against the deprivation of your British citizenship.

 Filing an appeal online: Our immigration appeal lawyers will complete the relevant appeal form to submit the notice of appeal, the grounds of appeal and the supporting documents to the First Tier Tribunal (FTT);

-Preparing brief to Counsel: Our immigration appeal lawyers will prepare a brief for the Barrister and instruct the Barrister so that the Barrister can represent you in your appeal against the deprivation of your British citizenship;
+Preparing brief to Counsel: Our immigration appeal lawyers will prepare a brief for the Barrister and instruct the Barrister so that the Barrister can represent you in your appeal against the deprivation of your British citizenship.

-Preparing witness statements: Our immigration appeal lawyers will prepare detailed witness statements of all the relevant witnesses who will appear in court to give evidence before the Immigration Judge of the First Tier Tribunal (FTT);
+Preparing witness statements: Our immigration appeal lawyers will prepare detailed witness statements of all the relevant witnesses who will appear in court to give evidence before the Immigration Judge of the First Tier Tribunal (FTT).

-Arranging pre-hearing conference with Barrister: Where necessary, Our immigration appeal lawyers will arrange a pre-hearing conference with the Barrister who will discuss your immigration appeal case with you and advise you about the court procedures in relation to your immigration appeal;
+Arranging pre-hearing conference with Barrister: Where necessary, our immigration appeal lawyers will arrange a pre-hearing conference with the Barrister who will discuss your immigration appeal case with you and advise you about the court procedures in relation to your immigration appeal.

 Follow-up work: Our immigration appeal lawyers will do all the follow-up work until a written determination (decision) of your immigration appeal is received from the court.

-Why Choose Us For An Appeal Against Deprivation Of British Nationality?
+Why Choose Us for an Appeal against Deprivation of British Nationality?

 There are a number of reasons why you can choose our immigration solicitors and lawyers in London to handle your appeal against the deprivation of British nationality.
 The main reasons include the following: